fdamani/animal-behavior/semi-parametric/README.txt

 4/7
+	- implement bootstrap approach
+		- sgd converges to correct mle estimate immediately then drifts away as loss goes down.
+			- figure out what part of loss is making it go down. **entropy is part of it.
+				- anneal entropy? too strong?
+			- after 10k iters and theta is at 0.046, try reducing uncertainty of variational params and reevaluate loss. where does it go? look at the two terms in inference see how they trade off.
+		- do we notice same issues with other params like alpha?

-	- initialize VI with map estimate. it HELPS!
+	X - initialize VI with map estimate. it HELPS!
-	- then do joint optimization of vi and model params using SGD (try with momentum)
+	X - then do joint optimization of vi and model params using SGD (try with momentum)
 	- see how brittle the method is to initialization. e.g. for map estimate, condition on wrong model params. does vi still convergence reasonably well?
 	- once we have this working well, add additional model params.